Contact us at 914-666-4665

 Pain Processing and Central Sensitization in Lyme Disease Read More »

-Why Patients With Lyme Disease Feel Exhausted Despite Sleeping Read More »
+Exhausted Despite Sleeping With Lyme Disease (Why Rest Fails) Read More »

-Brain Fog and Cognitive Dysfunction in Lyme Disease Many patients with Lyme disease describe a frustrating and often frightening experience: they can no longer think the way they used to.
+Brain Fog and Cognitive Dysfunction in Lyme Disease: Symptoms and Causes Many patients with Lyme disease describe a frustrating and often frightening experience: they can no longer think the way they used to.
+Brain fog in Lyme disease reflects slowed thinking, poor concentration, and memory problems driven by neurologic and inflammatory changes.
 Concentration is harder.
-Words feel just out of reach.
-Tasks that once felt automatic now require intense effort.
-This constellation of symptoms is commonly referred

-Brain Fog and Cognitive Dysfunction in Lyme Disease Read More »
+Brain Fog and Cognitive Dysfunction in Lyme Disease: Symptoms and Causes Read More »